 In addition to protecting your health, going to the doctor will help safeguard your legal case.
 The sooner you get treatment after your motorcycle accident, the stronger the connection is between the crash and your injuries.

-That way, the other party’s insurance company will have less of a reason to claim that something else caused your injuries or that you are exaggerating their severity.
+The other party’s insurance company will have less of a reason to claim that something else caused your injuries or that you are exaggerating their severity.

-Adhere to the Treatment Plan Your Doctor Designed for You
+Adhere to Your Recommended Treatment Plan

 - Taking all your medications